 Navigating the Future of Learning with Gen AI

 As Gen AI (GAI) tools proliferated across the globe during the last few semesters, did you find yourself panicked, excited, or feeling a bit of both?
 Were you overwhelmed by the implications for academic integrity or overcome by a sense of wonder at the boundless potential to innovate our teaching, learning, and research?
-However you … Continue reading Navigating the Future of Learning with Gen AI
+Your reactions … Continue reading Navigating the Future of Learning with Gen AI

 Students walking around an imaginary college landscape with buildings, books, and larger-than-life computers.